sarahcrosby/Scott-Connick-Website/README.md

 * Gallery - this includes photos and video clips, and will showcase the artist's work.
 * Social media presence - links to the artist's social media pages, so prospective clients can engage.

+### Deployment

+### Testing

+When making changes to my custom CSS, I opened my project in my internet browser's private mode, to ensure the CSS wasn't cached.
+I then opened the developer tools, and tested the changes I wanted to make before I committed them to my code.
+I found this easier than changing my CSS then refreshing the page, and allowed me to test different approaches.

+When manally testing my website on different screen sizes, I encountered a bug that changed the alignment of the header div - at a screen size of approximately 764 pixels wide, the text was not centrally aligned.
+To resolve this, I tried multiple methods using CSS, but they affected the smaller size screen negatively.
+Instead, I changed the break points of my media queries, as I was able to align everything centrally this way.
+If I hadn't done this, the page would have looked out of sync on certain screen sizes - and granted, this was only for a very specific screen width of between 760 and 764 pixels wide, but this would have changed the user's experience if they had this screen size, so I wanted to resolve the issue.

 ### Version Control